UNT-PHYS-3510-template/Distributions-and-Central-Limit-Theorem/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=r(x)=\begin{matrix}&space;1&space;&&space;\text{for&space;}&space;x\in\left[0,1&space;\right)\\&space;0&space;&&space;\text{otherwise}&space;\end{matrix}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r(x)=\begin{matrix}&space;1&space;&&space;\text{for&space;}&space;x\in\left[0,1&space;\right)\\&space;0&space;&&space;\text{otherwise}&space;\end{matrix}" title="r(x)=\begin{matrix} 1 & \text{for } x\in\left[0,1 \right)\\ 0 & \text{otherwise} \end{matrix}" /></a>

+Python has several modules that allow you to sample this distribution, i.e. to generate values of x with a probability given by the distribution function.
+Although the random module has its own function to sample the above distribution (can you find out which one?), you should be using the numpy.random.random() function.
+This is because this function has an optional argument that allows you to specify how many points you want to generate and the function will put its output directly into a numpy array.

 Tasks:
 1. Write a python function that evaluates the given distribution function.
 2. Derive the analytic expressions of the mean and standard deviation of the given distribution